Board of County Commissioners Public Hearing – July 29, 2021

 Colorado’s state statutes related to marijuana establishments were updated in 2017, and staff used this as an opportunity to review the County’s alignment with the updated state regulations, clarify existing language in the Land Use Code, and engage with the marijuana industry to discuss potential issues to be addressed.

 On January 28, 2020, the Board of County Commissioners authorized staff to pursue text amendments to Articles 4 (Zoning) and 18 (Definitions) of the Land Use Code and to make any other revisions necessary to integrate changes related to marijuana establishments.

-Staff is currently pursuing changes in the Land Use Code related to the following topics:
+Staff researched changes in the Land Use Code related to the following topics: